 THE SAN FRANCISCO SCHOOL OF ABSTRACT EXPRESSIONISM

+The San Francisco Art Institute was home to a group of abstract artists who rivaled the New York school for innovation, authenticity, and rebelliousness.
 The SF school as it has come to be known flourished in San Francisco’s “live and let live” atmosphere.
 Surrounded by the bay area landscape, they imbued abstract expressionist painting with a deep sense of nature and produced art forms seen nowhere before and nowhere since.
 The paintings we show are carefully selected examples that document the spirited uniqueness of this group.

 In the post-war years, the SF Art Institute played a major role in developing San Francisco’s international reputation as a tolerant and innovative environment for art, music, and political expression.
 The school was particularly influential in nurturing an open-minded atmosphere and as a result many of these rebellious and creative artists mixed with the poets, writers, “The Beats”, and jazz musicians, to help bring new ideas of freedom and creativity to the San Francisco Scene.